Welcome to the vulkano guide! This guide will cover the basics of Vulkan and vulkano, and will help you get started with interfacing with a GPU.

 It will teach you the basics of graphics programming in the sense that you will know how to draw objects on the screen.
 However, this guide doesn't cover actual graphics programming techniques, such as loading a 3D model or adding realistic lighting to a scene.
 At this point, the examples in the guide are very basic, but we will be adding more comprehensive tutorials in the future.

 We will assume that you are familiar with the Rust programming language.
 If you are not, you should definitely learn it first!

 An excellent way to learn is to read examples.
 On top of this guide, you should familiarize yourself with vulkano examples.
 To view the current release's examples you'll need to switch to a version tag.
 On the branch dropdown click the tags tab.
 There you'll find all released versions.
 Master branch will contain examples that are updated continuously to match changes that are unreleased.
 You should only use the master branch if you are using vulkano as a git dependency.

-To contribute to this guide, you can create a pull request at vulkano-www repository.
+To contribute to this guide, you can create a pull request at vulkano-book repository.

 When you create a program (either in Rust or any other programming language) and run it, the program's instructions are executed by the CPU (Central Processing Unit).

 But some computers also usually have a video card plugged in them.
 This video card has its own microprocessor called the GPU (Graphics Processing Unit) or the graphics processor.
 It can be seen more or less as a secondary machine within your main machine.
 Your monitor is generally plugged in to your video card if you have one.